-The City of Paris is transparent regarding its management of environmental and social risks.
+The City of Paris is transparent regarding its management of environmental and social risks in its reporting.
 The sustainable governance indicators in their framework clearly show their institutional commitment.
 In addition, they provide comprehensive descriptions at the project level, explaining the steps taken to address specific ESG risks.
 Where possible, these reports include quantified indicators.
-The issuer does not actively monitor controversies associated with projects.
-If controversies related to financed projects were to arise, a response would be provided to the media.
-However, visibility into whether remediation actions would be taken is limited.